Yailin La Más Viral

-Georgina Lulú Guillermo Díaz (born 4 July 2002), known professionally as Yailin La Más Viral (Yailin, the Most Viral One), is a Dominican rapper and singer.
+Jorgina Guillermo Díaz (born 4 July 1999), known professionally as Yailin La Más Viral (Yailin, the Most Viral One), is a Dominican rapper and singer.

 Career

-Díaz is a dembow artist.
+Guillermo is a dembow artist.
 Currently signed to Iris Live Music / Roc Nation Distribution, she released her first single in August 2020, "Quién Me Atraca a Mí" (remix) featuring Haraca Kiko under Gatty Music.
 In December 2020, she released "Yo No Me Voy Acostar" with Tokischa and La Perversa.
 She quickly gained popularity on TikTok in 2021 after releasing the hit song "Chivirika" with El Villano RD.
-In April 2022, Díaz commenced her first concert tour in the United States.
+In April 2022, Guillermo commenced her first concert tour in the United States.

-On 1 April 2022, Anuel AA and Díaz released their single "Si Tú Me Busca".
+On 1 April 2022, Anuel AA and Guillermo released their single "Si Tú Me Busca".
 The song was produced by Súbelo Neo.

-In 2024, Díaz collaborated with New York rapper Lil Tjay for the song "Step Up".
+In 2024, Guillermo collaborated with New York rapper Lil Tjay for the song "Step Up".

 Personal life

-Guillermo and Puerto Rican rapper Anuel AA publicly confirmed their relationship via a social media post in January 2022.
+Yailin and Puerto Rican rapper Anuel AA publicly confirmed their relationship via a social media post in January 2022.
 Later in June 2022, the couple got married.
 In February 2023, the couple announced their separation.
-In March 2023, Guillermo gave birth to the couple’s daughter, Cattleya.
+In March 2023, Yailin gave birth to the couple’s daughter, Cattleya.

-Later in 2023, Guillermo began dating rapper 6ix9ine.
+Later in 2023, Yailin began dating rapper 6ix9ine.
 In December 2023, she was arrested in Palm Beach County, Florida on charges of aggravated battery with a deadly weapon and obstructing justice in relation to an assault on the rapper outside of his home.
-Videos emerged of Guillermo damaging the rapper's automobile and striking him with a piece of wood.
+Videos emerged of Yailin damaging the rapper's automobile and striking him with a piece of wood.
 She was booked into jail and subsequently released on a $9,000 bond.
 The case was later dismissed.